Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Analysis and Discussion

-The continuum emission from SDSS J0129$-$0035 and SDSS J1044$-$0125, as well as ULAS J1319+0950, was resolved by ALMA on 1$\sim$2 kpc scale and the peak FIR surface brightness is up to $\rm \Sigma_{FIR}\sim2\times10^{12}\,L_{\odot}\,kpc^{-1}$.
+The continuum emission from SDSS J0129$-$0035 and SDSS J1044$-$0125, as well as ULAS J1319+0950, was resolved by ALMA on 1$\sim$2 kpc scale and the peak FIR surface brightness is up to $\rm \Sigma_{FIR}\sim2\times10^{12}\,L_{\odot}\,kpc^{-2}$.
 This is comparable to the highest values found in the compact SMGs and ULIRGs.
 As was shown in Figure 9, at this FIR surface brightness, the [C II]-FIR ratio is typically an order of magnitude lower than that of normal star-forming galaxies.
-The [C II]-FIR ratios in the three quasar hosts get higher toward larger radii, and the FIR surface brightnesses decrease to a few $\rm 10^{10}\,L_{\odot}\,kpc^{-1}$.
-The measurements at different radii follow the trend of increasing [C II]-FIR ratio with decreasing FIR surface brightness found with the IR luminous star forming systems (e.g., $\rm \Sigma_{FIR}\,\geq$ a few $\rm 10^{10}\,L_{\odot}\,kpc^{-1}$, \citealp{herreracamus18}) .
-This have been termed "[C II]-FIR deficit" and was discussed in a number of papers \citep{stacey10,haileydunsheath10,ivison10,farrah13,gullberg15,gullberg18,diazsantos16, lutz16,smith17,herreracamus18,cooke18}.
+The [C II]-FIR ratios in the three quasar hosts get higher toward larger radii, and the FIR surface brightnesses decrease to a few $\rm 10^{10}\,L_{\odot}\,kpc^{-2}$.
+Thus the radial change of the [C II]-FIR ratios found with the three objects can be understand as a trend of descreasing [C II]-FIR ratio with increasing FIR surface brightness which was found in samples of IR luminous star forming systems (e.g., $\rm \Sigma_{FIR}\,\geq$ a few $\rm 10^{10}\,L_{\odot}\,kpc^{-2}$, \citealp{herreracamus18}).
+This trend have been termed "[C II]-FIR deficit" and was discussed in a number of papers \citep{stacey10,haileydunsheath10,ivison10,farrah13,gullberg15,gullberg18,diazsantos16, lutz16,smith17,herreracamus18,cooke18}.

 In the compact dusty starburst systems, the high FIR surface brightness reveals high star formation rate surface density with high gas density and strong UV radiation field.
-In such environment, the [C II] emission could be suppressed due to several possible mechanisms, including e.g., saturation of [C II] transition at very high gas surface temperatures, \citep{munoz16,rybak19}, increase of dust absorption of UV photoms with high ionization parameter and a decrease of photoelectric heating efficiency \citep{herreracamus18}, or reduced amount of C$^+$ medium with more carbon in form of CO at high cloud surface density \citep{narayanan17}.
+As was mentioned in Section 1, in such environment, the [C II] emission could be suppressed due to several possible mechanisms, including e.g., saturation of the [C II] transition when the gas is heated with temperatures above 91 K, \citep{munoz16,rybak19}, increase of dust absorption of UV photoms with high ionization parameter and a decrease of photoelectric heating efficiency \citep{herreracamus18}, or reduced amount of C$^+$ medium with more carbon in form of CO at high cloud surface density \citep{narayanan17}.
 Though a model study of the origin of the [C II]-FIR deficit is beyound the goals of this work, we can conclude that the low [C II]-FIR ratio and high FIR surface brightness found in the central region of the FIR luminous quasar hosts suggest a similar high density and dusty ISM heated by a high-intensity radiation field as was found in the compact and intense starburst systems.